mircealungu/se-course-best-practices/Lessons Learned.md

 - Communicate with your client and target audience often and continuously.
 - Productivity tools can help your team stay organized.
 - Reïnventing the wheel will usually not help, try to use libraries and frameworks to stand on the shoulders of giants.
+- Sort out version control issues early on.
+- "Security at the expense of usability comes at the expense of security" ~ AviD's rule of usability.
+Applies in select cases.